If you have any cruising information or passage logs for your Flicka please get in touch with the web caption on the contacts page.

 2001 - San Francisco - Ventura, CA - Ed Melinn

-2012, Passage from Marina Del Rey California to La Paz Mexico
+2012, was sailed from Marina Del Rey, California south along the coast to La Paz, Mexico.

 Numerous coastal NC cruises (including Ocracoke & Cape Lookout)